Requirements

 First-Year Review

-As is common practice in graduate programs, at the end of the first year, the MFA+MA Policy Committee evaluates students’ performance to determine whether they will continue into the second year of the MFA+MA program, or leave the program.
-This decision is based on satisfactory performance in course work and demonstrated ability to develop significant artistic and critical/scholarly projects and carry them to completion.
+As is common practice in graduate programs, at the end of the first year, the MFA+MA Policy Committee evaluates students’ performance to determine whether they should continue into the second year or leave the program.
+This decision is based on satisfactory performance in coursework and demonstrated ability to develop significant artistic and critical/scholarly projects to carry them to degree completion.

 MA Capstone